vishipayyallore/speaker_series_2021/AzConf/31Oct2021_AzureFunctionsWorkShop/README.md

 ---

+## What is Azure Functions?
+Faas (Function as a Service) is a service that allows you to create and run serverless functions on Azure.
+Triggers: Timer, Http, Blob, Queue, ServiceBus, EventHub, etc.
+Bindings: Input, Output, etc. (Queue, Blob, CosmosDb, ServiceBus, EventHub, etc.)
+Hosting Models: Consumption Plan, App Service, Premium, Docker Container.
+Environments: Azure Portal, VS 2019/2022, Azure Function Core tools, VS Code.
+Security, Identify Provider Integration, Function Chaining, Durable Functions Function App: One or more functions with common configuration, scale together

+## Creating Azure Functions in Portal
+> 1. Create a new Azure Function App
+> 1. Create a new Azure Function
+> 1. Create a new Azure Function Trigger
+> 1. Create a new Azure Function Binding
+> 1. Create a new Azure Function Environment

 ## How to Build and Execute the solution

 ### **1. Introduction**

 #### 1.1.
 Introduction to Azure Functions
 Discussion

 #### 1.2.
 Creating Azure Functions in C#, and Node JS
 Discussion